MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/uwp.md

 You can enable and disable Mobile Center Push at runtime.

 If you disable it, the SDK will stop updating the WNS registration identifier used to push but the existing one will continue working.
-As a result disabling will **NOT** stop push notifications from being received.
+In other words, disabling the Push service will **NOT** stop your application from receiving push notifications.

 ```csharp
 Push.Enabled = false;